A. K. Viswanathan: Career

 On promotion as the Additional Director General of Police (ADGP) in November 2015, he was posted as the Chief Vigilance Officer of the Metro Transport Corporation.
 After a week, he was made the ADGP Home Guards, Tamil Nadu, where he served for about a year and a half.
 During the massive floods of Chennai in December 2015, he organized the Home Guards and volunteers and was instrumental in coordinating relief efforts including preparation and distribution of food for about 2 lakh people affected by the floods.

 Later, Viswanathan assumed charge as the Commissioner of Police, Greater Chennai Police on May 15, 2017 an office he held till July 1, 2020.

+He retired on 31st July 2024.

 Tenure as Police Commissioner of Chennai

 The Greater Chennai Police under his stewardship has strived to maintain peace and law and order and more importantly, constantly innovated to embed contemporary technology in crime prevention and detection efforts thereby enabling a markedly increased digital footprint in police systems and processes.

 Viswanathan was instrumental in bringing the Greater Chennai jurisdiction under complete CCTV surveillance under the ‘ Third Eye ‘ programme to enhance Crime prevention and detection in the city of Chennai.
 This project envisaged the installation of over 250,000 CCTV cameras across Chennai, a first of its kind initiative.
 Other significant digital initiatives implemented in his tenure include the Facetgr app, a unique face recognition app which enables instant identification and matching of suspects with reference to pre-existing police records.

 The internet and social media, have in addition to benefits, spawned various newer types of crimes.
 The Greater Chennai Police uses the very same social media to enhance citizen awareness of crimes such as victimisation, revenge actions, cyberstalking and phishing through short yet high impact video films to inculcate caution in use of social media.

 His tenure marked by significant Digital Transformation initiatives of the Chennai City police has resulted in a higher level of peace and order in Chennai.
 As per the NCRB data, Greater Chennai City was declared as the safest metropolitan city in the country for women and children.
 K-4 Anna Nagar police station was adjudged the fifth best police station in the entire country consisting of 15,555 police stations.
 Tamil Nadu also was adjudged as the best state for the maintenance of law and order, by India Today in 2018 for which the contribution of Greater Chennai Police was substantial.